-In the age of Amazon and next-day delivery, it is heartwarming to see a growing push towards people shopping local, investing in sustainability and consuming more consciously – with a more compassionate outlook shared by independent retailers and customers alike.
+In the age of Amazon and next-day delivery, it is heartwarming to see a growing push towards people shopping local, supporting their community, investing in sustainability and consuming more consciously – with a more compassionate outlook shared by independent retailers and customers alike.

 Where the lumbering dinosaurs of high-street retail have failed to evolve or capture the imagination of their customers, we’re seeing more creative, engaging and meaningful products and brands slowly take their place, and with the strong communities that coalesce around them, I very much think they’re here to stay.

 In today’s episode of The Resilient Retail Game Plan, I speak to maker turned shop-owner, and founder of Prior Shop, Beck Prior.
 Based in Bristol, Prior Shop is a not-for-profit arts hub, eco-conscious retail space, workshop and gallery hosting and offering works by the local community.